2g-XzenG/Food_caption/README.md

 # Result
 ![alt tag](https://github.com/1230pitchanqw/Food_caption/blob/master/Result/ice_cream293.jpg)

-The white part is the attention area that the machine focus on to make the caption/label prediction
+Note: The white part is the attention area that the machine focus on to make the caption/label prediction